-I hold my hands up I’m a coffee addict, I’ve been pursuing a home-brewed cup that rivals a Starbucks Caramel Macchiato for quite some time.
+It's no secret I’m a coffee addict, and I’ve been pursuing a home-brewed cup that rivals a Starbucks Caramel Macchiato for quite some time.
 But finding the recipe is only half of the story, I found out very quickly that making good coffee is going to cost me more than I initially thought.
 Websites such as coffeegeek and homebarista told me that decent espresso machines will set me back at least £1000!
 I could buy 333 Macchiatos from Starbucks for that.

 Since I’m on a budget I started with an Aeropress (recommended by many forums), which is a plunger type device that claims to make 4 espressos.
 This device is fantastic and it does make a great cup of coffee, but I wouldn’t call it an espresso, it’s just not strong enough.

 Not fully satisfied with my new purchase I took to the internet again looking for a stronger coffee fix.
 Again looking for the cheap option I found Mypressia similarly cleaver device to the Aeropress, just fill it with water from your kettle and using compressed gas it provides the correct amount of pressure required for good espresso.